Schinzel/web-blocks/README.md

 # A Web and Component Framework for Kotlin

 **Low barrier to entry, high ceiling**
-This project allows you a low threshold to create web application in Kotlin.
+This project allows you a low threshold to create a web application in Kotlin.
 It is easy to get started with simple pages while supporting complex, maintainable web applications as you scale.